 "Fraud and Embezzlement: How to Prevent, Detect, and Investigate Employee Misconduct," Hinshaw's Annual Labor & Employment Seminar, Hoffman Estates, Illinois, October 2013.

 - "Foreign Corrupt Practices Act Compliance: A Must For International Trade," Rockford Area Economic Development Council, Rockford, Illinois, March 2013.

-- "FCPA Fundamentals," American Bar Association, Fifth Annual National Institute on the Foreign Corrupt Practices Act, Washington, District of Columbia, October 2012.
+- "FCPA Fundamentals," American Bar Association, Fifth Annual National Institute on the Foreign Corrupt Practices Act, Washington, D.C., October 2012.

-- "Corporate Internal Investigations," Minority Corporate Counsel Association, 9th Annual General Counsel Invitational & Diversity Leadership Summit, Miami, Florida, April 2012.
+- "Corporate Internal Investigations," Minority Corporate Counsel Association, 9th Annual General Counsel Invitational & Diversity Leadership Summit, Miami, April 2012.